ImageGlass/website/Content/Docs/features.md

 ## Limitations
-- **SVG viewing**: By default, ImageGlass uses WebView2 to view scalable SVG files.
+- **SVG Viewing**: By default, ImageGlass uses WebView2 to view scalable SVG files.
   + Some features are unavailable when using WebView2, including Rotation, Flipping, Color picker, Cropping, Page navigation, Copy image data, Print, Set as Desktop/Lock screen, View image channels, Export image frames, and more.
   + You can switch back to the native engine by unchecking the option **"Use WebView2 for viewing SVG format"** in the app settings.
-- **Window backdrop**: The window backdrop setting only works on Windows 11.
+- **Window Backdrop**: The window backdrop setting only works on Windows 11.
-- **File Explorer sort order**: ImageGlass can detect and follow the File Explorer's sort order if
-  + The folder window is open.
+- **File Explorer Sort Order**: The related File Explorer window needs to remain open (it can be minimized) for this to work properly.
-  + The sort order is by name, file extension, file size, or EXIF rating (since version 9.1).
+  + Prior to version 9.3, only Explorer's sorting by name, file extension, file size, or EXIF rating (added in version 9.1) are supported.
+  + Since version 9.3, ImageGlass completely supports Explorer's sort order — including:
+    - All column-based sort types (e.g., name, date, type, rating)
+    - Support for search result and `.search-ms` saved searches
+    - Syncing the image list with Explorer's view